GAIN MUSCLE MINUS THE FAT WITH MASS JYM*

 Mass JYM Protein Blend

-This protein blend provides just enough fast-digesting whey to quickly spike muscle protein synthesis, plus adequate amounts of slow-digesting casein to keep protein synthesis elevated for several hours after ingestion.
-Egg white protein provides a medium-digesting protein source that also provides higher levels of sulfur-containing amino acids as compared to dairy protein.
+This protein blend provides just enough fast-digesting whey to help quickly stimulate muscle protein synthesis, plus adequate amounts of slow-digesting casein to keep protein synthesis elevated after ingestion.* Egg white protein provides a medium-digesting protein source that also provides higher levels of sulfur-containing amino acids as compared to dairy protein.

-Research studies suggest that a protein blend providing more slow-digesting casein than fast-acting whey and a medium-digesting protein elevates muscle protein synthesis longer and leads to greater net protein balance than whey protein alone.
-Simply put, a protein blend is more anabolic than whey on its own.*
+Research studies suggest that a protein blend providing more slow-digesting casein than fast-acting whey and a medium-digesting protein elevates muscle protein synthesis longer and leads to greater net protein balance than whey protein alone.* Simply put, a protein blend like the one in Mass JYM can be more anabolic than whey on its own.*

 Mass JYM Carbohydrate Blend